Respawn-League/Respawn-Docs/docs/src/league/rules/gamemodes.md

 Any attempt to intentionally jump into players on the other team to block movement or projectiles will result in penalty.

 ### Timelimit
-Each round should be played for ten (10) minutes, and the first to 10 points wins.
+Each round should be played for ten (10) minutes, and the first to 25 points wins.
 Two round wins are needed to win the Best of Three.

 ### Fixtures
 Each weekly match features one (1) map and should be played to the format above.

 It is expected that any issues that arise during a match should be brought to a League Administrator.

+### Weapon Unlocks
+The only unlocks allowed for use in BBall are Gunboats. **Shotgun cannot be used**.